fossasia/eventyay-tickets/video/docs/developer/api/chat.rst

 You will receive error code ``chat.denied`` if either you do not have the ``world:chat.direct`` permission, or one of user IDs you passed does not exist, or any of the users blocked any of the other users.

+You can use the regular ``chat.leave`` command to hide a conversation from your channel list.
+You will technically still be a member and it will automatically reappear in your channel list if new messages are received.

 Events
 ------